OpenTreeOfLife/opentree/deploy/README.md

 **Note: We're now using a single, common approach to managing sensitive files (private keys and API "secrets").
 ** These files should be kept in directory ```~/.ssh/opentree/```, so that configuration can be shared easily among your team.
 See the [deployed-systems README](https://github.com/OpenTreeOfLife/deployed-servers/blob/master/README.md) for details.

-Got to Amazon or some other cloud provider, and reserve one or more instances running Debian GNU/Linux (version 7.5 has been working for us, but others ought to as well).
-As of 2014-07-08 we're using m3.medium servers that don't run big neo4j databases (e.g. browser/curator only), m2.large for those that do (taxomachine/treemachine).
+Go to Amazon or some other cloud provider, and reserve one or more instances running Debian GNU/Linux (version 7.5 has been working for us, but others ought to as well).
+As of 2014-07-08 we're using m3.medium servers that don't run big neo4j databases (e.g. browser/curator only), m3.large for those that do (taxomachine/treemachine).

 Put the ssh private key somewhere, e.g. in ~/.ssh/opentree/opentree.pem (on your own machine, not the server).